Austin Stack: Personal life

 Stack's health never recovered after his hunger strike and he died in a Dublin hospital on 27 April 1929, aged 49.

 Honours

+At the time of his death a pamphlet was issued to commemorate his dedication to the cause of Irish freedom: "...Austin Stack, a man who bore and dared and suffered, remaining through it all and at the worst, the captain of his own soul...The force of England, of the English Slave State, might try coercion, as they did in many times.
+It made no difference.
+He went his way, suffered their will, and stood his ground doggedly, smiling now and again.
+His determination out-stood theirs because it had a deeper foundation and a higher aim.
+Compromise, submission, the slave marks, did not and could not exist for him as touching himself, or the Cause for which he worked and fought, lived and died."

 Austin Stack Park in his home town of Tralee, one of the Gaelic Athletic Association's stadiums, is named in his honour, as is the Austin Stacks GAA Hurling and Gaelic football club.